Lemon (U2 song): Remixes

 Note: The "Bad Yard Club Mix" has differing durations depending on the release.
-The original version is well over 10 minutes long, and an edited version that fades out around the 8 minute mark exists on some releases.
-Also, the "Version Dub" remix is titled differently on certain releases, such as "BYC Version Dub" or "Morales BYC Version Dub", but these are all the same.
+The original version is over 10 minutes long, and an edited version that fades out around the eight-minute mark exists on some releases.
+Additionally, the "Version Dub" remix is titled differently on certain releases, such as "BYC Version Dub" or "Morales BYC Version Dub", but these are all the same.